EngineerKhan/AdvDBClass/README.md

 # Advanced Database Lab (Fall 2025-26)

-_Last Updated: Mon, 29 Sep_
+_Last Updated: Tue, 30 Sep_

 ![SS-ImportingCSV.png](https://www.explainxkcd.com/wiki/images/5/5f/exploits_of_a_mom.png "Exploits of a Mom - XKCD")

 *Exploits of a Mom - [Source: [XKCD](https://bobby-tables.com/)]*

 Inspired by the GitHub repo's relatively [successful experiment](https://github.com/EngineerKhan/Python-ML), I replicated the practice this fall.
 Quickly, it has started to grow and requires some organization.
-To help you navigate the repo in an easier way, I will keep updating it.
+To help you navigate the repo more easily, I will keep updating it.

 **P.S: Next week's task (in an interim form) is already uploaded on Week 5.
 Project ideas will be available in the Appendix.**